Open-RSC/Docker-Nginx-Proxy/README.md

 # Docker Nginx-Proxy

-This allows hosting multiple SSL-enabled websites using a Nginx, Lets Encrypt, and Docker.
+This allows proxying for hosting multiple SSL-enabled websites using a Nginx and Docker.

 Based on original guide located at https://blog.ssdnodes.com/blog/host-multiple-ssl-websites-docker-nginx

-To ensure a smooth install with all needed components for Open RSC's webserver and to switch from SSH port 22 to port 55555, run the following:
+Ensure that multiple domain covering SSL cert files "default.crt" and "default.key" are placed in the "certs" folder.

 ```
 sudo make install